-The heating actuator receives 1-bit or 1-byte command value telegrams, transmitted, for example, by KNX room temperature controllers.
+The heating actuator receives 1-bit or 1-byte command value telegrams, transmitted, for example, by external KNX room temperature controllers or by one of the internal controllers.
 The actuator controls its valve outputs either in switching form or with a PWM signal, according to the data format of the command values and the configuration in the ETS.
 The cycle time for constant PWM output signals can be configured separately for each valve output of the heating actuator.
 This allows individual adaptation to different actuator types.